secureCodeBox/securecodebox.github.io/src/pages/telemetry/telemetry.md

 # secureCodeBox Telemetry Data

-The secureCodeBox Operator collects and submits anonymized data to give the development team a vage overview on how much the secureCodeBox is actually used.
+The secureCodeBox Operator collects and submits anonymized data to give the development team a vague overview on how much the secureCodeBox is actually used.

 ## Datapoints Collected: